leonardoVsantoro/KLR-class/README.md

-Of course!
-Here's a polished `README.md` with a clear note that the project is **work in progress**.

----

 # Kernel QDA

-This repository contains code for **Kernel Quadratic Discriminant Analysis**, a statistical method for classifying samples.
+This repository contains code for **Gaussian Embeddings for Support Tensor Machines**, a statistical method for classifying samples.
-The approach utilizes (Gaussian) kernel embeddings to construct likelihood-based statistic for multilabel classification.
+The approach utilizes kernel embeddings to construct likelihood-based statistic for multilabel classification, pivoting on tensor representation in the embedded space.
 The implementation adaptively selects the kernel bandwith and regularisation ridge.

 > ⚠ **Work in progress:**